 Note: The models are ordered by the performance on the test set.
-The last column shows percentage of performance drop compared to the first (best) model.
+The last column shows percentage change of performance compared to the first (best) model.

 Source: Own calculations based on AUC scores obtained after applying XGBoost model

 The second-best model is the one containing all variables, with demographic variables transformed with PCA.
 It is worth noticing that this model also contains the features containing product categories information, so similar performance is not a surprise.
 The percentage drop in AUC is very small (0.6%).
 The model with only basic information is about 2.5% worse.